doctorfree/nvim-lazyman/README.md

 The `lazyman` Neovim configuration manager requires Neovim 0.9.
-The `lazyman` installation and initialization process checks for Neovim 0.9 and, if not found, uses Homebrew to install it in the isolated Homebrew directory.
+The `lazyman` installation and initialization process checks for Neovim 0.9 and, if not found, uses Homebrew to install it in the isolated Homebrew directory or, if the `-h` option was provided, uses the native package manger rather than Homebrew.

 Lazyman requires a Unix or Linux operating system, Linux and macOS only, and the Bash shell.